Brrendenn/Community-Action-Tracker/README.md

 ## 💡 Introduction

-The **Community Action Tracker** helps users track ongoing and completed community actions, such as volunteer projects, social outreach programs, and local initiatives.
+**Community Spark** helps users track ongoing and completed community actions, such as volunteer projects, social outreach programs, and local initiatives.

 It was developed to make community management easier — allowing users to add, monitor, and complete actions with clear visibility into their progress.